 When is the best time to visit Pitcairn?

-I personally visited during late October and we experienced some clouds.
+I personally visited during late October on the first visit and early November on the second.
+We experienced some clouds and rain, but we were able to make the landing.
 The main factor when visiting Pitcairn is not only the rainfall but mostly the sea conditions which will determine whether you can actually land on the island.

 How long do you need for a Pitcairn Island visit?